ywseo/ywseo.github.io/_pages/about.md

   - /about.html
 ---

 I'm YoungWoo Seo and currently a senior director, Hyperloop-One.
-Over the past 15 years, I have gained expertise on developing cutting-edge, robotic systems (self-driving cars, drones, etc.) through the combination of hands-on experience and in-depth understanding of robotics.
+Over the past 15 years, I was fortunate to work with many bright and hardworking people and as reults, have gained expertise on developing cutting-edge, robotic systems (e.g., self-driving cars, drones, etc.) through the combination of hands-on experience and in-depth understanding of robotics.
 I am also a seasoned manager with experience managing diverse groups.